 Different Types Of Golf Simulators

-Golf simulators will use various technologies to track ball and club data.
+Golf simulators may use various technologies to track ball and club data.
 These types include:

 Photometric